Polymerization: Photopolymerization

 Most photopolymerization reactions are chain-growth polymerizations which are initiated by the absorption of visible or ultraviolet light.
+Photopolymerization can also be a step-growth polymerization.
 The light may be absorbed either directly by the reactant monomer (direct photopolymerization), or else by a photosensitizer which absorbs the light and then transfers energy to the monomer.
 In general, only the initiation step differs from that of the ordinary thermal polymerization of the same monomer; subsequent propagation, termination, and chain-transfer steps are unchanged.

 In step-growth photopolymerization, absorption of light triggers an addition (or condensation) reaction between two comonomers that do not react without light.
 A propagation cycle is not initiated because each growth step requires the assistance of light.

 Photopolymerization can be used as a photographic or printing process because polymerization only occurs in regions which have been exposed to light.
 Unreacted monomer can be removed from unexposed regions, leaving a relief polymeric image.
 Several forms of 3D printing—including layer-by-layer stereolithography and two-photon absorption 3D photopolymerization—use photopolymerization.

 Multiphoton polymerization using single pulses have also been demonstrated for fabrication of complex structures using a digital micromirror device.